fractal-code/mylar/README.md

 db.[collection].findOne()
 ```

-For each field specified as being encrypted, you should **only** see a corrresponding field postfixed with "_enc" that contains the encrypted contents.
-You should also see the principal under the specified field.
+For each field specified as being encrypted, you should **only** see a corresponding field postfixed with "_enc" that contains the encrypted contents.

+### Example

+See the [mylar-encchat repo](https://github.com/gliesesoftware/mylar-encchat) for an example of using mylar to secure a simple chat application.

 ### Search

-To enable search in your app you should follow the instructions in the [mylar:search package](https://github.com/gliesesoftware/mylar-search)
+To enable search in your app you should follow the instructions in the [mylar:search repo](https://github.com/gliesesoftware/mylar-search)

 ### Active attacker
-To enable protection against an active adversary, you should follow the instructions in the [mylar:active-attacker package](https://github.com/gliesesoftware/mylar-active-attacker)
+To enable protection against an active adversary, you should follow the instructions in the [mylar:active-attacker repo](https://github.com/gliesesoftware/mylar-active-attacker)

 ## Publications